AMAP-ML/DreamX-Creator/README.md

 ## :sparkles: Acknowledgement

-We would like to thank the [Wan Team](https://github.com/Wan-Video/Wan2.2) and the [OpenMOSS Team](https://github.com/OpenMOSS/MOVA) for their outstanding open-source work on Wan and MOVA, respectively, which provided an important foundation for this project.
+We would like to thank the [Wan Team](https://github.com/Wan-Video/Wan2.2) and the [OpenMOSS Team](https://github.com/OpenMOSS/MOVA) for their outstanding open-source work on Wan and MOVA, respectively.